 It can go well beyond that though and barking out of frustration and boredom is probably the most common reason that the sound becomes a problem.
 Dogs often mix barking in with a sprinkle of howling and whining, and their loud noises can go on for hours.

 Read more: How to Stop a Dog From Barking

 To Bark or Not to Bark?

 To understand how to get a dog to stop barking, it is best to look at what dogs who don’t excessively bark have in common.
 Dogs who tend not to bark excessively have some common advantages in life:

-- A way to occupy themselves when their owners are at work, such as interactive toys or toys stuffed with treats
+- A way to occupy themselves when their owners are at work, such as Petcub interactive pet camera or toys stuffed with treats;

-Although barking is deeply compulsive in the canine species, there are some breeds of dogs that could be considered low-maintenance when it comes to vocalizing.
-Apartment dwellers should consider these apartment dogs that don't bark.
+Although barking is deeply compulsive in the canine species, there are some calm dog breeds that could be considered low-maintenance when it comes to vocalizing.
+Home dwellers should consider these apartment dogs that don't bark.

 Silent and Barkless Dog Breeds

 There may be no such thing as a truly silent dog, but there is hope for those who are looking for the Holy Grail, ere, a small dog that doesn’t bark a lot.
 Or perhaps even a large dog that doesn’t bark a lot.
-Dogtime has shared some ideas for good apartment dogs, with a list of small dogs that don’t bark much, if at all.
+Research suggests that dogs' barking became their main vocalization during the species' domestication.

 This ancient breed is a favorite for people who want a non-barking dog.
 After all, the Basenji is the only dog unable to bark.
 However, a Basenji can’t be considered “silent.”
 Many of them yodel and, although they don’t bark, they don’t have a problem getting their point across.